james-ralph8555/DrexelMicromouse2020/readme.md

 -Explore unvisited tiles between start and goal

--While exploring, currently acheivable score (using visited tiles only) and score with optimal path (assuming no walls on unvisited tiles)
+-While exploring, calculate currently acheivable score (using visited tiles only) and score with optimal path (assuming no walls on unvisited tiles)

 -if optimal path score < currently acheivable score, keep exploring else stop